 Instructions

-- In a medium bowl, combine all the sauce ingredients and whisk until smooth.
-Set aside.8 tablespoons dark soy sauce, 5 tablespoons hoisin sauce, ½ cup (120ml) beef broth made from one bouillon cube, 1 tablespoon sesame oil, 4 tablespoons brown sugar, ½ teaspoon chilli flakes, ½ teaspoon black pepper, 1 teaspoon cornstarch
+- Whisk the sauce ingredients together in a medium bowl until smooth.
+Make sure the cornflour/cornstarch is fully mixed in so the sauce thickens evenly later.
+Set aside.8 tablespoons dark soy sauce, 5 tablespoons hoisin sauce, ½ cup (120ml) beef broth made from one bouillon cube, 1 tablespoon sesame oil, 3 tablespoons brown sugar, ½ teaspoon chilli flakes, ½ teaspoon black pepper, 1 teaspoon cornstarch

 - Heat the oil in a large frying pan over medium heat.
-Add the ground beef and cook for 5-7 minutes, breaking it apart as it cooks, until browned and crumbly.1 tablespoon vegetable oil, 1 lb (450g) ground beef
+Add the ground beef and cook for 5-7 minutes, breaking it apart as it cooks, until browned and crumbly.
+If there is excess fat in the pan, spoon it off.1 tablespoon vegetable oil, 1 lb (450g) ground beef

-- Add the crushed garlic and ginger to the pan, stirring them through the beef.
-Cook for 1 minute, until fragrant.4 teaspoons minced garlic, 3 teaspoons minced ginger
+- Add the garlic and ginger.
+Cook for 1 minute, stirring, until fragrant.4 teaspoons minced garlic, 3 teaspoons minced ginger

-- Add the chopped green onions and stir through the sauce for 1 minute.4 green onions, chopped
+- Add the spring onions and stir through for 1 minute.4 green onions, chopped

-- Add the cooked and drained pasta to the pan.
+- Add the drained noodles to the pan.

 Notes